Christina Cossich is a nationally recognized environmental attorney and a partner at Cossich, Sumich, Parsiola & Taylor in Belle Chasse, Louisiana.

-Christina has been appointed by the United States District Court for the District of South Carolina to serve as a member of the Plaintiff’s Executive Committee in the Aqueous Film-Forming Foams Products Liability Litigation.
-She is currently a co-chair of the PEC Science Committee charged with developing the scientific connection between AFFF and the damages of those contaminated by it.
+Christina was appointed by the United States District Court for the District of South Carolina to serve as a member of the Plaintiff’s Executive Committee in the Aqueous Film-Forming Foams Products Liability Litigation.

 Loyola University College of Law, J.D.